gi1mic/gmc320/README.md

 # GQ Radiation Monitor addon for Homeassistant

-Warning this is a work in progress!!!!
+Warning this is a work in progress - Read the changelog first!!!!

 This is a first pass at adding a GQ GMC-320 radiation monitor to homeassistant.
 It should work with other devices from the same manufacturer.